ImAbdollahzadeh/LiBOS/README.md

 # LiBOS
-A 32-bit operating system implemented fully in assembly and C languages
+A 32-bit operating system implemented fully in assembly and C languages It is gifted to my beloved gold fishes, Lila and Bob, who made the name of the OS to originate from.
+LiBOS: Lila and Bob OS

 # Aims:
 ## learn how an OS services by touching everything from scratch